-Specialized Health Support Service Agency or position of person who performs the service (e.g. CCAC, board staff, parent, student) Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility and level of support (if available) Nursing LHIN Determined by the Case Manager for LHIN who assesses needs and develops a plan of care - require a valid Province of Ontario Health card number - have a condition that can be treated adequately with services available through LHIN - willing and capable person(s) to assist with the treatment program Case Manager for LHIN Determined by the Case Manager for LHIN services are discontinued if the student is hospitalized or when the existing medical condition no longer requires nursing care in the school setting as determined by the Case Manager - referral to the Case Manager - referral to the Case Manager's Supervisor - the final decision in a dispute is with the CEO of the LHIN Occupational Therapy LHIN Occupational Therapist In consultation with the Occupational Therapist: Educational Assistant Resource Teacher Classroom Teacher Parents Student Determined by the Case Manager for LHIN who assesses needs and develops a plan of care - require a valid Province of Ontario Health card number - have a fine/or gross motor concern affecting learning ability at school - willing and capable person(s) to assist with the treatment program Case Manager for LHIN Determined by the Case Manager for LHIN - referral to the Case Manager - referral to the Case Manager's Supervisor - the final decision in a dispute is with the CEO of the LHIN
+Specialized Health Support Service Agency or position of person who performs the service (e.g. LHIN, treatment centre, board staff, parent, student) Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility and level of support (if available) Nursing LHIN Determined by the Case Manager for LHIN who assesses needs and develops a plan of care - require a valid Province of Ontario Health card number - have a condition that can be treated adequately with services available through LHIN - willing and capable person(s) to assist with the treatment program Case Manager for LHIN Determined by the Case Manager for LHIN services are discontinued if the student is hospitalized or when the existing medical condition no longer requires nursing care in the school setting as determined by the Case Manager - referral to the Case Manager - referral to the Case Manager's Supervisor - the final decision in a dispute is with the CEO of the LHIN Occupational Therapy School Based Rehabilitation Services Occupational Therapist In consultation with the Occupational Therapist: Educational Assistant Resource Teacher Classroom Teacher Parents Student Determined by the Case Manager for School Based Rehabilitation Services who assesses needs and develops a plan of care - require a valid Province of Ontario Health card number - have a fine/or gross motor concern affecting learning ability at school - willing and capable person(s) to assist with the treatment program Case Manager for School Based Rehabilitation Services Determined by the Case Manager for School Based Rehabilitation Services - referral to the Case Manager - referral to the Case Manager's Supervisor - the final decision in a dispute is with the CEO of the service provider organization

-Specialized Health Support Service Agency or position of person who performs the service (e.g. LHIN, board staff, parent, student) Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility and level of support (if available) Physiotherapy LHIN Physiotherapist In consultation with the Physiotherapist: Educational Assistant Parent Student Determined by the Case Manager for LHIN who assesses needs and develops a plan of care - require a valid Province of Ontario Health card number - have a condition that can be treated adequately with services available through LHIN - willing and capable person(s) to assist with the treatment program Case Manager for LHIN Determined by the Case Manager for LHIN - referral to the Case Manager - referral to the Case Manager's Supervisor - the final decision in a dispute is with the CEO of the LHIN Nutrition LHIN In consultation with the CCAC staff: Educational Assistant Parent Student Determined by the Case Manager for LHIN who assesses needs and develops a plan of care - require a valid Province of Ontario Health card number - have a condition that can be treated adequately with services available through LHIN - willing and capable person(s) to assist with the treatment program Case Manager for LHIN Determined by the Case Manager for LHIN - referral to the Case Manager - referral to the Case Manager's Supervisor - the final decision in a dispute is with the CEO of the LHIN
+Specialized Health Support Service Agency or position of person who performs the service (e.g. LHIN, treatment centre board staff, parent, student) Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility and level of support (if available) Physiotherapy School Based Rehabilitation Services Physiotherapist In consultation with the Physiotherapist: Educational Assistant Parent Student Determined by the Case Manager for who a School Based Rehabilitation Services ssesses needs and develops a plan of care - require a valid Province of Ontario Health card number - have a condition that can be treated adequately with services available through School Based Rehabilitation Services - willing and capable person(s) to assist with the treatment program Case School Based Rehabilitation Services Manager for Determined by the Case Manager for School Based Rehabilitation Services - referral to the Case Manager - referral to the Case Manager's Supervisor - the final decision in a dispute is with the CEO of the service provider organization Nutrition LHIN In consultation with the CCAC staff: Educational Assistant Parent Student Determined by the Case Manager for LHIN who assesses needs and develops a plan of care - require a valid Province of Ontario Health card number - have a condition that can be treated adequately with services available through LHIN - willing and capable person(s) to assist with the treatment program Case Manager for LHIN Determined by the Case Manager for LHIN - referral to the Case Manager - referral to the Case Manager's Supervisor - the final decision in a dispute is with the CEO of the LHIN